St. Louis Beef Ribs made in the Crock Pot

 4. Remaining chipotle seasoning

-Step 5: Add Sauce to Ribs
+Step 5: Add Sauce to beef Ribs

-2. Pour soda around the ribs.
+2. Pour soda around the beef ribs.

-Step 6: Cook Ribs
+Step 6: Cook Beef Ribs

 Cook on low for 8 to 10 hours or on high for about 6 hours until tender.